Kosta Vojinović

-Kosta Vojinović (Коста Војиновић, 13 May 1891 – 23 December 1917), known by his nickname Kosovac (Косовац), was a Serbian soldier who fought in the Balkan Wars, World War I, most notably as a leader of the Toplica insurrection.
+Kosta Vojinović (Коста Војиновић, 13 May 1891 – 23 December 1917), known by his nickname Kosovac (Косовац), was a Serbian soldier who fought in the Balkan Wars and World War I, most notably as a leader of the Toplica Uprising.

 Life

 Vojinović was born in Smederevo, Kingdom of Serbia, to parents who had fled from the Vučitrn area in Kosovo, due to Albanian zulum (exploitation, oppression, wrongdoing), the region at the time being part of the Ottoman Empire.
-He came from a respected family, his father Jovan having finished military school in Russia and upon returned to Serbia he worked as a state clerk of the general tax administration, and later was the president of a municipality in Kosovska Mitrovica up until World War I. His mother Sofija died while he was young, and he did never accept his step-mother, he thus mostly lived with his mother's family, mostly at his uncle Panta Grujić, a high-ranking Serbian army officer (who was a commander of the Morava Division in World War I, given many awards and rank of general).
+He came from a respected family, his father Jovan having finished military school in Russia and upon returning to Serbia he worked as a state clerk of the general tax administration, and later was the president of a municipality in Kosovska Mitrovica up until World War I. His mother Sofija died while he was young, and he never accepted his step-mother, he thus mostly lived with his mother's family, mostly at his uncle Panta Grujić, a high-ranking Serbian army officer (who was a commander of the Morava Division in World War I, given many awards and rank of general).
 He had heard stories of Serbian history and wars from his father and uncle while growing up.

 He began primary school in Smederevo, continuing in Belgrade until the sixth grade of the gymnasium when his father's employment at an Austrian firm in Belgrade made it possible for Kosta to continue his education in the Vienna University of Business.
 With an economics degree and flawless German, he returned to Serbia, to Vranje, where his father worked at the time.
 Kosta established a commercial business with his brother-in-law Dušan Kalčić.